VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmsia-software-engineering-of-internet-applications/notes.markdown

 ### Statechart Diagrams

 **Statechart diagrams** represent the behaviour of a single object with interesting dynamic behaviour.

+Show the interactions of a system.

+The **state** represents the value of a object. e.g. Individual Web pages.

+The **transition** the event that causes a change of state. e.g. Actions performed on the web pages which can be links or submitted forms.

 ### Object Constraint Language (OCL)